UlyssesWu/BAML-Translator/readme.md

 It may also be used to translate hard-coding strings.

+##Warning

+Before using it, you should make sure there would not be a copyright issue.

+I won't take any responsibility for any user's abuse of this tool.

 ##License

+dnlib & ConfuserEx : MIT License

 BAML Translator (bin) : CC BY-NC-ND 3.0 (will be open-source later)

-dnlib & ConfuserEx : MIT License
+For anything you localized with this tool, you should write follow text when release:

+**Localized/Translated with BAML Tranlator by Ulysses (wdwxy12345@gmail.com)**

 ---
 by Ulysses , wdwxy12345@gmail.com